CRC-KEMRI-Kericho/Result-Reports_sharing/Consensus_Building/Consensus_Building/PacBio_Minag_Rejected_fam,illies_analysis.md

 ## Overall Summary

 > **Note:** The results we discussed yesterday were generated using a **mean Phred score threshold of 35**.
 During our discussion, I stated that the analysis had been performed using the PORPID default Phred score threshold of **20**.
 This has since been corrected, and the results below reflect the analysis performed using the **default Phred score threshold (20)**.
-The primary difference is a slight increase in the number of consensus sequences generated.
+The primary difference is an increase in the number of consensus sequences generated.

 | Sample | Total Families | Min-Agreement Rejected Families | Single-Position Rejects (*min_agreement* < 0.7) | multi_position_rejects | Rejects Distribution Graph | Final Consensus Sequences |
 |:------:|:--------------:|:-------------------------------------:|:-----------------------------------------------:|:--------------------------:|:-----------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------:|